-Site and source EUIs, energy cost indices (ECIs), and resulting carbon emissions reductions, which vary by building type, are shown in Table ES.1 and ES.2 for Standard 90.1-2016 and Standard 90.1-2019, respectively.
-Percentage savings aggregated at the national level are shown in Figure ES.1.
-Table ES.3 presents the estimated percent energy savings under the Final Determination.
-Analogous tables aggregated by climate zone are included in Section 4.2.
+Site and source EUIs, energy cost indices (ECIs), carbon emissions, and SC-CO2, which vary by building type, are shown in Table ES.1 and Table ES.2 for Standard 90.1-2016 and Standard 90.1-2019, respectively.
+Percentage savings aggregated at the national level are shown in Figure ES.1 and Table ES.3, and analogous tables aggregated by climate zone are included in Section 4.2.

-1 Addenda characterized as having no direct impact on energy savings are detailed in Appendix A.
+Addenda characterized as having no direct impact on energy savings are detailed in Appendix A: